Google Voice Australia — Availability, Limitations & Best Alternatives

 Is there an Australian equivalent to Google Voice?

-There is no direct Australian equivalent to Google Voice built by Google.
-The closest alternative is HelloAirDial, which offers browser-based calling to real phone numbers worldwide, virtual US and Canada numbers, and pay-as-you-go pricing from $0.02 per minute.
-Unlike Google Voice, it works from Australia without any restrictions.
+There is no direct Australian equivalent to consumer Google Voice built by Google.
+The closest alternative for simple outbound calling is HelloAirDial, which offers browser-based calling to real phone numbers worldwide, virtual US and Canada numbers, and pay-as-you-go pricing from $0.02 per minute.
+Unlike consumer Google Voice, it works from Australia without a US phone number.

 What is the best virtual phone service in Australia?